 Consequently, I’ve also learned, from experience, to utilize some of what I call, common sense deduction, about the author and the material that I am reading, or expose myself to.

 Take the time to check out the individuals credentials.
 Just because they say they have a doctorate, doesn’t, in and of itself mean that they actually do.
 Understanding the training that they have undergone can accent their credibility.
 Verify their credentials by ascertaining if their educational preparation has been obtained from an accredited educational institution.
 Individuals who have obtained their education at a university that is known for maintaining orthodox Christian values normally produces Christians who advocate maintaining orthodox Christian values, Biola University being a case in point.
 Self taught authors with little professional knowledge in their chosen area of “discovery”, usually have a much lower level of credibility.
 It should be noted that unaccredited or uncertified educational institutions, sometimes provide “Religious” degrees, which are normally issued for the purpose of personal growth and advancement in Christian Ministry and not for advancement in secular employment or education, Chesapeake Bible College being a case in point.
 Just because someone puts Dr. in front of their name on the books they write, does not guarantee that they do have a recognized doctorate degree.
 “A More Excellent Way” by Dr. Henry W Wright is a case in point.
+And, just in case you’re wondering, here is an excellent review of “A More Excellent Way” that highlights the kind of misinformation and biblical misquotes that is commonly provided by individuals who lack qualified academic expertise, in particular fields of study (medicine and theology) that they purport to have.

 Take the time to check out the history of the individual who authored the book or heads the organization you are looking at, what organizations and church affiliations they may be associated with.
 This can usually provide you with a basic understanding of their theology and their belief tenets.
 Also, take the time to do a search of the author’s positive and negative criticisms that can be validated.
 If you encounter a substantial amount of negative criticism, take the time to validate as to whether the criticism is justified and also consider the credibility of those who are providing the negative criticism if possible.